Signals and linear systems in discrete time

 - explain the connections and differences between the Fourier transform, the time-discrete Fourier transform and the discrete Fourier transform.

-- implement algorithms for the calculation of recursive and non-recursive filters in Matlab.
+- implement algorithms for the calculation of recursive and non-recursive filters.

 - convert continuous-time filters into discrete-time filters using the bilinear transform.